Rostlab/JS18_ProjectA_Group2/README.md

       npm run start:nlp

-- If any issue starting nlp_engine, run below python script from terminal on **JS18_ProjectA_Group2/nlp_engine** folder.
+- If any issue running nlp_engine command mentioned above, run below python script from terminal on **JS18_ProjectA_Group2/nlp_engine** folder to check the issue.

       python -m rasa_nlu.server -c sample_configs/config_spacy.json

+### How to use!

+- We don't have pre-uploaded dataset in the system, Please upload dataset file.

 - Download sample kaggle datasets from [here](https://www.kaggle.com/rhuebner/human-resources-data-set/data) and [here](https://www.kaggle.com/worldbank/world-development-indicators/data).

 - Upload sample datasets using the application upload feature.
-So that necessity features will be processed before using them for plot.
+So that necessary features will be processed before using them for plot.

+- We currently don"t support deletion of files uploaded into database.
+If manually done, make sure to delete corresponding file from **server/data** and corresponding row from **config table**.

 ## Proxy Configuration